 Re-use of ServicesCosts involved in testing and developments can be lowered by the use of existing software modules rather than writing new ones.
 This would ensure lower maintenance costs and better savings.

 1.Messaging: The use of messaging would enable services to move between the computer systems inside the enterprise.
 The externally-provided services would be easy to use.

 The messages handled by the services can be changed to meet the new demands or the performance can be tuned.

 2.Message Security: Message security involves data integrity by the addition of cryptographic integrity-check fields and data confidentiality by encryption of messages.

-- Ability to adapt to the different scenarios: the focus needs to be put in the logic that connects the scenarios to the business events
+- Ability to adapt to the different scenarios: the focus needs to be put on the logic that connects the scenarios to the business events.

 - The improvement of security and management: security event detection and performance measurement are keys.

 Oracle SOA has a series of features that help in integration with the other platforms.
 The unified platform meets the growing demands of faster business integration.
 The Suite can support all the technology trends of today.